Trump calls 2016 campaign spying ‘treason,’ warns of ‘long jail sentences’

 WHO IS JOHN DURHAM?
 PROSECUTOR TAPPED FOR RUSSIA PROBE INQUIRY KNOWN AS 'AGGRESSIVE, TIRELESS, AND FAIR'

-The attorney general is leading a formal review into the conduct of that investigation.
+The attorney general is pursuing a formal review into the conduct of that investigation.
 Earlier this week, it was revealed that Barr had appointed John Durham, the U.S. attorney from Connecticut, to lead that investigation -- to cover “all intelligence collection activities” related to the Trump campaign during the 2016 presidential election and any misconduct during the early stages of the FBI’s original Russia probe.

 According to sources familiar with the investigation, Durham has been working on his review of the Russia investigation “for weeks.”
 He is expected to focus on the period before Nov.
 7, 2016—including the use of FBI informants as well as alleged improper issuance of Foreign Intelligence Surveillance Act (FISA) warrants.
 Durham was asked to help Barr “ensure that intelligence collection activities by the U.S. Government related to the Trump 2016 Presidential Campaign were lawful and appropriate.”